sohenze/Autocomplete/README.md

 # Autocomplete
-Prefix search on a dictionary of English words implemented using a trie
+Prefix search on a dictionary of English words implemented using a trie.

+Wildcard '.' used as arbitrary character in search.